Ireland's finest hour

-Ireland's finest hour came courtesy a man with purple hair on this day in Bangalore.
-Kevin O'Brien, sporting an iridescent hairdo, smoked the fastest hundred in World Cup history, off a round 50 balls, against the old enemy, England, to help his side pull off one of the great upsets in the game.
+Ireland's finest hour came courtesy a man with pink hair on this day in Bangalore.
+Kevin O'Brien smoked the fastest hundred in World Cup history, off a round 50 balls, against the old enemy, England, to help his side pull off one of the great upsets in the game.
 When England racked up 327 and Ireland lost a wicket off the first ball of their chase before going on to sink to 106 for 4, it had seemed over bar the shouting.
 Enter O'Brien, who launched a breathtaking assault, plundering 16 fours and six sixes to bring up 113 in 63 balls, and the rest, as they say, was history.

 A monumental display of batsmanship from Greg Chappell in Wellington.
 He cracked a Test-best 247 not out, and followed up with 133 in the second innings.
 His aggregate of 380 runs was a record for a Test, though Graham Gooch topped it in 1990.
 In the first innings, Chappell added 264 for the third wicket with his brother Ian, who made 145, and in the second innings Ian added 121.
 It remains the only instance of brothers scoring a hundred in both innings of a first-class match.